-The theory of knowledge course is in part intended to encourage students to reflect on the huge cultural shifts worldwide around the digital revolution and the information economy.
+The course is in part intended to encourage students to reflect on the huge cultural shifts worldwide around the digital revolution and the information economy.
 The extent and impact of the changes vary greatly in different parts of the world, but everywhere their implications for knowledge are profound.
 Theory of knowledge encourages critical thinking about knowledge itself and aims to help young people make sense of what they encounter.
-Its core content focuses on questions such as the following.
+Its core content focuses on questions such as the following:

 © International Baccalaureate Organization 2010